Josh Jacobs Player Prop Bets for NFL Week 11 | Las Vegas vs. Cincinnati 11/21/2021

 Season Stats

-- Jacobs has rushed for a team-leading 296 yards on 80 carries (32.9 yards per game) while scoring five touchdowns.
+- Jacobs has run for a team-leading 296 yards on 80 carries (32.9 yards per game) and scored five touchdowns.

+- He also averages 16.6 receiving yards per game, catching 23 passes for 149 yards.

-- The Raiders, who rank 19th in the NFL in points scored, have attempted a pass 62.6% of the time while running the ball 37.4% of the time.
+- The Raiders, who rank 19th in the NFL in points scored, have dropped back to pass 62.6% of the time while opting for the ground attack 37.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Jacobs' matchup with the Bengals.